solemnwarning/rehex/README.md

 ## Installation

-The [Releases](https://github.com/solemnwarning/rehex/releases) page has standalone packages for Windows and Mac, as well as installable packages for popular Linux distributions, or you can install them from a distribution package repository as described below.
+The [Releases](https://github.com/solemnwarning/rehex/releases) page has standalone packages for Windows and macOS, as well as installable packages for popular Linux distributions, or you can install them from a distribution package repository as described below.

 The same packages are also produced for Git commits (look for the tick), if you want to try the development/unreleased versions.